alvr/alpine-android/README.md

 ## Variants

-There are four variants of the image, all based on `bellsoft/liberica-runtime-container` with Alpaquita Linux (musl):
+There are four variants of the image, all based on `bellsoft/liberica-runtime-container` with Alpaquita Linux (glibc):

 * JDK8 images are based on Liberica JDK 8u492 and uses the tag's suffix `-jdk8`.
 * JDK11 images are based on Liberica JDK 11.0.31 and uses the tag's suffix `-jdk11`.